connorslagle/homes-like-this/README.md

 Web-scraping is a tricky beast.
 Mainly because websites are so good at detecting automated data collectors (bots).
 A common work flow for web-scraping is to request the page HTML, process with HTML-parser (shout out Beautiful Soup), then store in a No-SQL database.
 This work flow works really well when scraping from a single web-page; however, it suffers at scale as synchronous requests are slow and easy to identify by websites.

 Therefore, I scraped the data with the [Scrapy](https://scrapy.org/) python library.
-The Scrapy work flow is shown below:
+The Scrapy work flow is shown below (image from Scrapy docs):

 <p align="center">
 <img src="images/scrapy.png" width='800'/>